Effects of Sulfate on Wild Rice

 John Pastor, Ph.D., has studied the ecology of wild rice for more than a decade.
 His controlled experiments with wild rice in outdoor mesocosms (large tanks) demonstrated that increased sulfate in surface waters impairs wild rice.
 The abstract of Dr. Pastor’s 2017 publication on wild rice and sulfate explains,

 In outdoor mesocosms, sulfate additions to overlying water increased sulfide production in sediments.
 Wild rice seedling emergence, seedling survival, biomass growth, viable seed production, and seed mass all declined with sulfate additions and hence sulfide concentrations in sediment.
 These declines grew steeper during the course of the 5 yr of the mesocosm experiment.

 Dr. Pastor’s work, and that of his masters and doctoral degree candidate, Sophia LaFond-Hudson, demonstrated that the addition of high levels of sediment iron to tanks or buckets with high sulfate levels resulted in blackened roots (see Figure 1 above) and harmed wild rice.
-Dr. Pastor explained in his expert opinion:

 The MPCA assumes that any precipitation of sulfide by iron helps to protect wild rice.
 Our experimental mesocosm research has substantially undermined this assumption.